David Peralta Preview, Player Props: Dodgers vs. Giants

 David Peralta At The Plate

-- Peralta has 24 doubles, a triple, seven home runs and 20 walks while hitting .256.
+- Peralta is batting .254 with 24 doubles, a triple, seven home runs and 20 walks.

-- Peralta has had an RBI in 38 games this season (29.5%), including 15 multi-RBI outings (11.6%).
+- In 54.6% of his 130 games this season, Peralta has picked up at least one hit.
+He's also had 22 multi-hit games.

+- In 38 games this year (29.2%), Peralta has picked up an RBI, and in 15 of those games (11.5%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.